 As part of this training, you will receive a copy of this participant guide.
+If the instructor is providing a digital copy, they must also provide a copy for you to look at during the class, provide paper for notes, and print the worksheet pages to be completed during the class.
 Use the guide to make notes, write questions and underline or highlight important material.
 The participant guide is yours to keep and can serve as an important resource when you return to your job.